 Acquisitions are pushing Chesapeake Energy Corp. up near the top of the charts in terms of domestic gas production and reserves.
 The company recently completed three major property acquisitions totaling about $510 million and bringing its gas reserves to more than 3.4 Tcf and its production to an expected 875 MMcf/d in the first quarter and 890 MMcf/d for the year, making it one of the top 15 largest gas producers in North America in terms of daily production.

-The company always been an aggressive buyer, but its purchases this year and last are among its largest ever.
-It paid $420 million for properties in the Midcontinent region, the Permian Basin, South Texas and onshore Gulf Coast region, from privately-owned Concho Resources Inc. In addition, it has bought two smaller producing property packages totaling $90 million.
+The company always has been an aggressive buyer, but its purchases this year and last are among its largest ever.
+It paid $420 million in its most recent transaction for properties in the Midcontinent region, the Permian Basin, South Texas and onshore Gulf Coast region, from privately-owned Concho Resources Inc. In addition, it recently bought two smaller producing property packages totaling $90 million.

-Chesapeake believes the acquisitions bring in 320 Bcfe of proved gas reserves, 195 Bcfe of probable and possible gas reserves and current production of 70 MMcfe/d.
-The acquisitions were funded 60% with common equity issued in January 2004 and 40% from cash on hand and borrowings from the company's revolving bank credit facility.
+The three latest purchases added about 320 Bcfe proved gas reserves, 195 Bcfe of probable and possible gas reserves and current production of 70 MMcfe/d.
+They were funded 60% with common equity issued in January 2004 and 40% from cash on hand and borrowings from the company’s revolving bank credit facility.

 “These acquisitions further strengthen our Midcontinent stronghold and accelerate our growth in the Permian Basin, South Texas and onshore Gulf Coast areas,” said CEO Aubrey K. McClendon.